-In 2018, he was included in D Magazine's Best Doctors list and was named a Super Doctor by Texas Monthly.
+He has been included in D Magazine's Best Doctors list multiple times and was named a Super Doctor by Texas Monthly in 2018.

 Dr. Wait is a member of numerous professional organizations, including the American Medical Association, the Dallas County Medical Society, the Texas Medical Association, the Parkland Surgical Society, the American College of Surgeons, the American College of Cardiology, the Southwestern Surgical Congress, the American College of Chest Physicians, and the Society of Thoracic Surgeons.

 In 2018, Dr. Wait received UT Southwestern's Program Development Award.

 Dr. Wait was born in Washington, D.C., and grew up in Colorado.
 He enjoys mountain climbing and spending time with his wife, Jill Scott, and their children and extended families.
 He also loves reading books by C. S. Lewis and John Grisham, working at his church, bicycling, landscaping, and tending to his farm animals.

 In his three decades at UT Southwestern Medical Center, Michael Wait, M.D., has become a leading expert on cardiothoracic care and heart and lung transplantation.
 As Chief of the Cardiovascular and Thoracic Surgery Service at William P. Clements Jr. University Hospital and Parkland Hospital, he is leading the heart and lung surgery teams into their next era of innovation.